Addiction is A Complex But Treatable Disease That Affects Brain Function And Behavior

 At The Last Resort, our staff-to-client ratios are among the most generous in the treatment field.
 In addition to the usual counselor-client model of therapy, each young man is also assigned an personal recovery specialist who meets regularly with him, both individually and in small group settings, throughout the course of his stay.
 This part of our Immersion Therapy Model often doubles the amount of critical one-on-one and process group time afforded each client.
 Studies have found this individual and group process time is critical for achieving successful outcomes.

-TLR also provides a solid array of behavioral and supportive therapies designed to meet the individual treatment needs of the young men we serve.
+TLR also provides a solid array of behavioral and supportive evidence based treatment designed to meet the individual treatment needs of the young men we serve.
 Each piece of our curriculum is carefully crafted into a treatment experience specifically designed to meet the needs of young men struggling with addiction.
 In addition to the counseling and coaching sessions described above our men receive:

 - IN-DEPTH ASSESSMENTS by our Board Certified Addictionologist, M.D. with client sessions generally lasting nearly two hours.
 Our clinicians also conduct in-depth social and psychological assessments with input from a man’s family as well as Enneagram testing to help determine how a man best processes information so his treatment planning becomes more individualized.